SETI/rms-opus/install.md

           drop table django_session;
           drop table django_site;

-    - then run the migrate command:
+    - Then run the migrate command:

           python manage.py migrate

-* Run the tests
+12. Run the tests

-    - the tests run against the same database as the app.
+    - The tests run against the same database as the app.
 Ignore errors about missing files, ObsMovies, or ObsMissionHubble

           python manage.py test apps

-* Run the webserver
+13. Run the webserver

         python manage.py runserver